hdl-registers/hdl-registers/doc/release_notes/unreleased.rst

 * Add generation of register records with natively-typed members for each register field to :class:`.VhdlRecordPackageGenerator`.

+* Add generation of simulation package using VUnit Verification Components to :class:`.VhdlSimulationPackageGenerator`.

+  * Uses the natively typed records from :class:`.VhdlRecordPackageGenerator` for values.

+  * Generates the following procedures:

+    * Read/write for each register.

+    * Wait until register equals.

+    * Read each field.

+    * Wait until field equals.

 * Add generation of a wrapper around :ref:`reg_file.axi_lite_reg_file` to :class:`.VhdlAxiLiteWrapperGenerator`.

   * Sets correct generics and uses the natively typed records from :class:`.VhdlRecordPackageGenerator` for its up/down register values.

-* Add generation of simulation package for reading/writing registers via VUnit Verification Components to :class:`.VhdlSimulationPackageGenerator`.

-  * Uses the natively typed records from :class:`.VhdlRecordPackageGenerator` for register values.

 Breaking changes